chgloor/pedsim/libpedsim/documentation/95-setup.md

 These are some notes regardng setting up a linux development system for pedsim.
 If you have written software before, you might have everything needed in place already.

 Basically you need a C++ compiler to compile libpedsim (the core library of PEDSIM).
 Graphical bits of the ecosystem folder require Qt5 - see here <a href="https://www.qt.io/developers/">https://www.qt.io/developers/</a>.

-This is for Linux, I don't know much about Windows, since I do not use it.
-Theoretically, it is possible to compile PEDSIM on any decent C++ compiler.
-Reportedly NetBeans 7.4 is able to compile it nicely under Windows 8.1.
-Make sure your compiler supports C++11.
+Other compilers might work - make sure they support C++11.

 ## C++ Compiler